The Care Company

 The Checklist You Need to Assess Senior Care Needs Over the Holidays

 It has been several months since you’ve had the opportunity for a nice, long visit with Mom.
 Now that the holidays are here, you’ll have some uninterrupted time to catch up.
-Naturally, you’ll want to make the most of this time with each other, but it’s also a great time to evaluate how she is really doing, and if there are any changes in her health or other senior care needs that may have gone unnoticed through phone calls and FaceTime.
+Naturally, you’ll want to make the most of this time with each other, but it’s also a great idea to assess senior care needs over the holidays, to evaluate how she is really doing, and if there are any changes in her health or other concerns that may have gone unnoticed through phone calls and FaceTime.

 To help you determine areas of possible concern to assess, we’ve put together a list of questions to answer.
 You may wish to ask some of these questions to the senior directly, while others can be answered by noticing the home environment and the senior herself.